WildlifeDatasets/wildlife-tools/docs/sim_wildfusion.md

 # WildFusion - calibrated score fusion

-`WildFusion` offers a way to combine any set of similarity scores using the mean of calibrated scores.
+The `similarity.wildfusion` module provides a tools to combine any set of similarity scores using score calibration.
 For example, cosine similarity between deep features outputs scores in the [-1, 1] interval, while scores obtained using local feature matching range from 0 to infinity.
-To combine them, `WildFusion` uses calibration to convert any raw similarity score into a probability that two images represent the same identity.
+To combine them, calibration is used to convert any raw similarity score into a probability that two images represent the same identity.

-## SimilarityPipeline
-`SimilarityPipeline` serves as a building block for using similarity scores in `WildFusion`.

-Specifically, given two image datasets (query and database), it performs:

-1. Apply image transforms.
-2. Extract features for both datasets.
-3. Compute similarity scores between query and database images.
-4. Calibrate similarity scores.

-### Reference
+This functionality is implemented using `WildFusion` class, which uses multiple `SimilarityPipeline` objects as building blocks, which implements pipeline of matching and calculating calibrated similarity scores.
+In addition, `WildFusion` class allows significant speeds up of calculation of matching scores.

-::: similarity.wildfusion.SimilarityPipeline
+::: similarity.wildfusion
     options:
-      show_symbol_type_heading: false
-      show_bases: false
-      show_root_toc_entry: false
-      members:
+      show_root_heading: true
+      heading_level: 2
+      filters:
+        - "!^_[^_]"
+        - "!get_feature_dataset"
-        - __call__
+        - "!get_hits"
-        - fit_calibration
+        - "!get_priority_pairs"

+## Examples
-### Example
+### Example - SimilarityPipeline

 We use LightGlue matching with SuperPoint descriptors and keypoints extracted from images resized to 512x512.
 The scores are calibrated using isotonic regression.